 Contacting your utilities company

 If you are having trouble paying your utilities bills, the first step is to call your utilities provider and speak to them about the available options for paying your bills.
 You may be able to set up a payment plan or participate in their internal hardship program.
-There are two main providers in the ACT; they are ACTEW AGL and Energy Australia.
+The major providers in the ACT are ACTEWAGL, Origin and Energy Australia.

 You can access the ActewAGL website here.
 Or call 131 245.